Are you struggling with a cold or sickness? Are you afraid to take medications for fear of harming your breastfeeding baby?

 - Pseudoephedrine: While this may not harm your baby, the use of pseudoephedrine has been shown to decrease breast milk production (source).
 So medications with this ingredient should be used only as a last resort.

 - Codeine: Not recommended for breastfeeding mothers.
 This is because mothers are ultra-fast metabolizers (source).
-Metabolizers turn codeine into morphine at a rapid rate, and this can result in a morphine being administered to your baby with dangerous results.
+Metabolizers turn codeine into morphine at a rapid rate, and this can result in morphine being administered to your baby with dangerous results.

 - Benzonatate: Benzonatate has not been proven harmful to milk supply or breastfeeding babies (source).
 Still, there’s not a lot of research done on the medication, so it’s recommended you avoid it while breastfeeding.

-- Dextromethorphan: Dextromethorphan is also thought to not be harmful to your baby or your milk supply (source).
-But like benzonatate, this medication has not been studied sufficiently so it is still recommended you avoid it if possible.
+- Dextromethorphan: Dextromethorphan is also thought not to be harmful to your baby or your milk supply (source).
+But like benzonatate, this medication has not been studied sufficiently, so it is still recommended you avoid it if possible.